Gopu2001/PythonicApple/README.md

 	4. only two buttons work in this game: the left and right arrow keys.

 # Downloads
-To download this game as a python file, the download link will be posted soon.
+To download this game as a python file, you may download the following two files: original.py and high_score.txt.
+Enjoy!
 To play this game online, please go to https://gopu2001.github.io/PythonicApple/.